Seldom-SE/Seldom-SE.github.io/index.md

 ### ChromAR (September 2019)

 This is a hackathon project that I worked on with one other.
-It's an iOS app for the colorblind that identifies colors, using augmented reality.
+It's an iOS app for the colorblind that identifies colors, using AR.
 It was written in Swift.
 I worked on the backend, algorithms, and image processing.

 ### GitHub Grader (January 2021 - May 2021)